Ducasse/Scorch/README.md

 ## Repository organization

-- repository includes Scorch's Smalltalk code
+- The repository includes Scorch's Smalltalk code.
-- spec includes the specification of unsafe operations in JSON format with a class to ease parsing.
+- The folder spec includes the specification of unsafe operations in JSON format with a class to ease parsing.
+-

-- Master is release branch
+- Master is release branch.
-- Development is my branch
+- Development is development branch.